Is l Will Find You Based on a True Story? All About the Harlan Coben Novel and Series Adaptation - Netflix Tudum

 See Sam Worthington and Britt Lower on the novel’s new cover art.

-Coben worked alongside showrunner and co-creator Robert Hull (Quantum LeapAlcatraz) to translate the work into a tense eight-episode thriller series, starring Sam Worthington (Avatar, Lift), Britt Lower (Severance, Man Seeking Woman), and Milo Ventimiglia (This Is Us, Gilmore Girls).
+Coben worked alongside showrunner and creator Robert Hull (Quantum LeapAlcatraz) to translate the work into a tense eight-episode thriller series, starring Sam Worthington (Avatar, Lift), Britt Lower (Severance, Man Seeking Woman), and Milo Ventimiglia (This Is Us, Gilmore Girls).

 Related Stories